NFeingold/Virtual-Kubelet-Demonstration/Guide/2 -Setting Up the Raspberry Pi/README.md

 I will be following [this tutorial](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux-arm) on setting up the Pi with IoT Edge.
 Feel free to follow their tutorial instead of this section for more detail.

+You will be entering this into the command line on the Raspberry Pi.
+You can copy paste the whole thing, as the comments will be ignored.
+Sometimes you may get an error that when you enter 'y' to install, it will abort.
+If this is the case, just run one line at a time.

 - Install the container runtime:
 ```sh
 # Download and install the moby-engine